isomerpages/sciencecentre-emag/_stories/Mind & Body/The Wonders of Optical Illusions.md

 <p><em>A gif demonstrating the Ebbinghaus illusion.
 Created in Canva by Jamie Uy.</em>
 </p>
 <p>What’s curious about illusions like these (Ebbinghaus illusions) is that
 we are not born to be fooled by them.
-Children under the age of 10 are less permeable to its effect, and it is believed that we grow more context sensitive over time.</p>
+A <a href="https://pubmed.ncbi.nlm.nih.gov/20712737/" rel="noopener nofollow" target="_blank">2010 study</a> found that children under the age of 10 are less permeable to its effect, and it is believed that we grow more context sensitive over time.</p>
 <h4><strong>4.
 Looking into another dimension</strong></h4>
 <p>You might not have heard of an autostereogram, but you’ve most likely
 tried out a Magic Eye picture illusion.
 Our eyes can perceive 3D shapes